National Security Agency: Church Committee hearings

-In the aftermath of the Watergate scandal, a congressional hearing in 1975 led by Senator Frank Church revealed that the NSA, in collaboration with Britain's SIGINT intelligence agency Government Communications Headquarters (GCHQ), had routinely intercepted the international communications of prominent anti-Vietnam war leaders such as Jane Fonda and Dr. Benjamin Spock.
+In the aftermath of the Watergate scandal, a congressional hearing in 1975 led by Senator Frank Church revealed that the NSA, in collaboration with Britain's SIGINT intelligence agency, Government Communications Headquarters (GCHQ), had routinely intercepted the international communications of prominent anti-Vietnam war leaders such as Jane Fonda and Dr. Benjamin Spock.
 The NSA tracked these individuals in a secret filing system that was destroyed in 1974.
-Following the resignation of President Richard Nixon, there were several investigations of suspected misuse of FBI, CIA and NSA facilities.
+Following the resignation of President Richard Nixon, there were several investigations into suspected misuse of FBI, CIA and NSA facilities.
 Senator Frank Church uncovered previously unknown activity, such as a CIA plot (ordered by the administration of President John F. Kennedy) to assassinate Fidel Castro.
 The investigation also uncovered NSA's wiretaps on targeted U.S. citizens.
 After the Church Committee hearings, the Foreign Intelligence Surveillance Act of 1978 was passed.
 This was designed to limit the practice of mass surveillance in the United States.

-From 1980s to 1990s
+1980s to 1990s

 In 1986, the NSA intercepted the communications of the Libyan government during the immediate aftermath of the Berlin discotheque bombing.
 The White House asserted that the NSA interception had provided "irrefutable" evidence that Libya was behind the bombing, which U.S. President Ronald Reagan cited as a justification for the 1986 United States bombing of Libya.

 In 1999, a multi-year investigation by the European Parliament highlighted the NSA's role in economic espionage in a report entitled 'Development of Surveillance Technology and Risk of Abuse of Economic Information'.
 That year, the NSA founded the NSA Hall of Honor, a memorial at the National Cryptologic Museum in Fort Meade, Maryland.
 The memorial is a, "tribute to the pioneers and heroes who have made significant and long-lasting contributions to American cryptology".
 NSA employees must be retired for more than fifteen years to qualify for the memorial.

 NSA's infrastructure deteriorated in the 1990s as defense budget cuts resulted in maintenance deferrals.
 On January 24, 2000, NSA headquarters suffered a total network outage for three days caused by an overloaded network.
 Incoming traffic was successfully stored on agency servers, but it could not be directed and processed.
-The agency carried out emergency repairs at a cost of $3 million to get the system running again.
-(Some incoming traffic was also directed instead to Britain's GCHQ for the time being.)
+The agency carried out emergency repairs for $3 million to get the system running again (some incoming traffic was also directed instead to Britain's GCHQ for the time being).
 Director Michael Hayden called the outage a "wake-up call" for the need to invest in the agency's infrastructure.